-406 First: Credit Risks
+First: Credit Risks

-The Banking Organization and Risk Management Committee of the United States Banking Sector defines banking risks as: "The possibility of incurring losses either directly through losses in business results or capital losses, or indirectly through constraints that limit the bank's ability to achieve its objectives and goals.
-Such constraints weaken the bank's ability to continue its operations and conduct its activities on one hand, and limit its ability to exploit available opportunities in the banking environment on the other hand18.
+The Banking Organization and Risk Management Committee of the United States Banking Sector defines banking risks as: "Losses can occur directly through a decline in financial performance or a reduction in capital, or indirectly through constraints that limit the bank's ability to achieve its strategic objectives.
+These constraints diminish the bank's capacity to continue providing its services and carrying out its operations on one hand, while also restricting its ability to capitalize on available opportunities within the banking environment on the other.
+This negatively impacts the bank's competitive performanceand its ability toachievesustainable growth.

-The Basel Committee19 defines risk in the banking sector as: "The risk of loss resulting from inadequate or failed internal processes, people, and systems, or
+The Basel Committee defines risk in the banking sector as: "The risk of loss resulting from inadequate or failed internal processes, people, and systems, or from external events that cause damage to fixed assets, or loss of these assets due to disasters or other events.